 The company must have at least one director who is “ordinarily” resident in Singapore i.e. Singapore citizen, a Singapore permanent resident or a person who holds an Employment Pass/Entrepreneur Pass or a Dependant’s Pass with a residential address in Singapore.

+During the process of incorporating in Singapore, a registered address is required.
 All official correspondences are send to this address.
 The registered address must be a physical address and cannot be a P.O.
 Box.

 Use of residential address is allowed for certain types of business.